ibm-cloud-docs/hpc-slurm/getting-help.md

 Depending on the area where the issue is encountered, use the following channels for getting help with the solution:

-* If the issue is with automation code, create an issue on this [git repository](https://github.com/IBM-Cloud/hpc-cluster-slurm){: external}
+* If the issue is with automation code, create an issue on this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-slurm){: external}.
-* If the issue is with IBM Cloud infrastructure you can create a cloud support case [here](https://cloud.ibm.com/unifiedsupport/supportcenter)
+* If the issue is with {{site.data.keyword.cloud}}infrastructure, you can create a cloud support case [here](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.
-* If the issue is with Slurm software, you can work with SchedMD corporation and get help [here](https://www.schedmd.com/services.php){: external}
+* If the issue is with Slurm software, you can work with SchedMD corporation and get help [here](https://www.schedmd.com/services.php){: external}.